Michigan State tops Indiana in 1st home game since shootings - WHIZ News

 Michigan State had its previous home game against Minnesota postponed after the shootings and resumed playing Saturday night in a loss to rival Michigan on the road.

 The victims, survivors and first responders from last week’s shootings were recognized with pregame remarks.
-There was also a moment of silence that was broken by the Michigan State band playing “MSU Shadows,” while coach Tom Izzo gazed into the crowd with tears welling in his eyes.
+There was also a moment of silence that was broken by the Michigan State band playing “MSU Shadows,” when Izzo looked left, right, high and low at fans in the stands.

+“I wish I could have ran up to that top row and thank the people that were there,” Izzo said.

 In the front row of the student section, white shirts were placed on eight seats to save them for the eight students shot on campus.
 The funeral for the last of the three students killed was earlier Tuesday.